Universal Sharpness Dynamics in Neural Network Training: Fixed Point Analysis, Edge of Stability, and Route to Chaos: Understanding Sharpness Dynamics in the UV model

 \Cref{fig:uv_eos_bifurcation_theory}(a) shows the limiting values of $\lambda$ (i.e. the values of $\lambda$ that the network jumps between at late times) as a function of learning rate, obtained by simulating \Cref{equation:uv_eos_map}.
 We refer to this as the bifurcation diagram.
-As mentioned above, for $\eta > \eta_c$, the zero-loss solution becomes unstable with $\lambda$ oscillating around $\nicefrac{2}{\eta}$ instead of converging.
+As mentioned before, for $\eta > \eta_c$, the zero-loss solution becomes unstable with $\lambda$ oscillating around $\nicefrac{2}{\eta}$ instead of converging.
 These fluctuations exhibit a fractal structure, as the system undergoes a series of period-doubling transitions with an increasing learning rate.
-This is the well-known \emph{period-doubling route to chaos} \cite{ott_2002}.

-\Cref{fig:uv_eos_bifurcation_theory}(b) shows the bifurcation diagram of the UV model for $y=2$.
+This is the well-known \emph{period-doubling route to chaos} \cite{ott_2002}. \Cref{fig:uv_eos_bifurcation_theory}(b) shows the bifurcation diagram of the UV model for $y=2$.
 The bifurcation diagram diagram extends up to $\eta \approx 0.8$ before diverging at higher learning rates.
 This leads us to the following corollary of \Cref{result:critical_lr}.